Introduction

 Solutions:

-• Revert settings to their default values to identify the cause.
+Revert settings back to default values to narrow down the problem cause.

 7. User Experiences and Feedback